 If you prefer gel or cream products, don’t worry.
 You can improve the coverage by applying two thin layers, letting the first layer dry before adding the second.

-Now that you know what you’re looking for, let’s explore at your choices in dermatologist recommended sunscreen for sensitive skin.
+Now that you know what you’re looking for, let’s explore your choices in dermatologist-recommended sunscreen for sensitive skin.
 But you don’t have to take the doctor’s word for it – each of these products comes highly reviewed by users as well.